shubhamshiwarkar/supermarket_sales_powerbi/README.md

 ------
 - Importing and Cleaning Data
 - Defining Measures and Columns
-- Creating Charts for valuable Insights
+- Creating Charts for Valuable Insights
 - Sales Forecasting for 15 Days